Giving away books to homeless readers because stories connect us all!

 We offer reading glasses to those who need them.

 - We offer EasyRead books and graphic novels to those people who find reading

 And yes, we deliver books directly to people on the streets of Edinburgh.
 We also visit centres people go to and we bring books to places where people meet.
 We match what we offer to what people are interested in and want to read.

 Giving books people want to read

 Like all our work, Streetreads offers a really tailored service.
-We work closely with people on the street and in hostels to find out what interests them, what they want to read and what book format works best for them – written or audio.
-This means we purchase exactly what is wanted and needed – the books we provide are new.
-More than a book, it is a personally tailored gift.
-We do provide some ‘take and share’ bookshelves in different locations where donated books can be picked up easily, but we don’t have much space – so we can’t accept many book donations.
+We work closely with people on the street and in hostels to find out what interests them, what they want to read and what book format works best for them – written or audio, in English or in another language.
+This means we request donations of exactly what is wanted and needed.
+More than a book, it is a personally tailored gift in a condition you would be happy to give to a friend or relative.
+We also provide some ‘take and share’ bookshelves in different locations where donated books can be picked up easily.

 Where did Streetreads come from?